peorth80/aws-developer-associate-notes-DVA-C02/2-aws-deep-dive/cloudformation/cloudformation.md

     - Network stacks
     - App stacks
 - Don’t re-invent the wheel
-    - Leverage existing templates on the web!
+    - Leverage existing templates on the web
     - Leverage the documentation

 #### How CloudFormation works
 - Templates have to be uploaded in S3 and then referenced in CloudFormation
 - To update a template, we can’t edit previous ones.
 We have to re-upload a new version of the template to AWS
 - Stacks are identified by a name
 - Deleting a stack deletes every single artifact that was created by CloudFormation.

 #### Deploying CloudFormation templates
 - Manual way: